outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

 ## USB Supoort ##

 Attach plugged in USB device to VM.
-First make sure USB 1.0/2.0/3.0 is enabled for VM.
-Then:
+First set the USB version to 1.0, 2.0 or 3.0 for VM.

 ```bash
 user@tux ~ $ vboxmanage list usbhost